marcokuoni/digitale_kundenkarte/README.md

 # TODO
-* validate emailaddress
-* Fehlermeldung bei falschem Passwort/Transfercode
-* Redirect to login when loggedout and delete all client datas
 * Fehlermeldung wenn IP geblockt ist
-* Zeige alle Karten inklusive ob eingelöst oder nicht
+* Mindestens noch offene nicht eingelöste counter.
+Zeige alle Karten inklusive ob eingelöst oder nicht
+* naming convention _ or not, check all functions
 * 404 page, forbidden page (i think not possible with the current router)
-* naming convention _ or not, check all functions
 * couldnt find a way to stop executing default redirections on fetch and just do the custom one.

 https://svelte.dev/tutorial/derived-stores